-What this means is the more questions you ask, the less time people devote to each individual question.
+What this means is that the more questions you ask, the less time people will devote to each individual question and the more likely it is that they’ll stop taking the survey.
 While there are no hard and fast rules on how many questions to ask, keep the question count low to receive higher quality data.

-Not only will you receive more reliable responses by asking fewer questions but also higher participation.
-No one likes to click through pages of questions so this is one way to boost the rate of response.
+Not only will you receive more reliable responses by asking fewer questions, but you’ll also get higher participation.
 Additionally, make it easy to answer your survey from any device.
 A questionnaire that is mobile-friendly prevents people from abandoning the process simply because the interface is funky.

-Don’t be shy about throwing in a little extra for devoting time to your survey.
-Everyone likes to be rewarded.
-Give your survey recipients some motivation and thank them for filling out your survey.
-This can be done on an individual basis, or as a drawing for all who participate.
-It doesn’t take much more effort and it’s an easy way to increase response rates.
+Don’t be shy about throwing in a little something for those devoting time to your survey.
+Give your survey recipients motivation and thank them for filling out your survey by including a cash reward.
+This can be done on an individual basis or as a drawing for everyone who participated.

-That said, expect an average response rate of about 10 percent.
-You’ll want to send your survey to a large enough pool of recipients in order to make it statistically relevant and meaningful.
+Keep in mind that the average email survey response rate is around 30 percent.
+So, be sure to send your survey to a large enough pool of recipients to keep it statistically relevant and meaningful.

 Using a survey tool

 Finally, let’s talk about how to physically conduct your survey.
 Tools like VerticalResponse Surveys take away the grunt work, so you can focus on reaping the feedback that will help improve your company.
 VerticalResponse’s Surveys ensures your questionnaire is mobile-friendly and allows you to build and distribute surveys in a few clicks.
 Best of all?
 You can send as many surveys as you want and gather as much feedback as you need, at any time.
 With most tools, including VerticalResponse’s, you can email the survey URL to your email lists, share it on social media and add it to your website or landing page.